lolepezy/rpki-prover/README.md

 ## Static Linux binary

-Every [release](https://github.com/lolepezy/rpki-prover/releases) includes a statically linked Linux x64 executable, just download and run it.
+Every [release](https://github.com/lolepezy/rpki-prover/releases) includes statically linked Linux x64 executable, just download and run it.

 ## Docker image

-It's possible to run rpki-prover as `docker run lolepezy/rpki-prover:latest`.
+It is possible to run rpki-prover as `docker run lolepezy/rpki-prover:latest`.
 The image is available on Docker Hub and it's about 80mb in size.

-It's also possible to build your own image using `docker build . --file Dockerfile.prover --tag rpki-prover`.
+It is also possible to build your own image using `docker build . --file Dockerfile.prover --tag rpki-prover`.

-Since `rpki-prover` needs to have some persistent directory to use for TALs, caches, temporary files, etc., there needs to be a persistent volume configured for it, so typical sequence of commands could be something like this
+Since `rpki-prover` needs to have some persistent directory to use for TALs, caches, temporary files, etc. (the aforementioned `/var/where-you-want-data-to-be`), there needs to be a persistent volume configured for it, so typical sequence of commands could be something like this

 ```
 docker volume create rpki-data
 docker pull lolepezy/rpki-prover:latest